 Then I just had to re-strip the cord (to expose the three wires) and strip off the tip of each individual wire to create a place for them to connect to the wires in the ceiling.
-PS: this wire stripper I bought a while back (similar to ) has been a great purchase, in case you’re planning to hang any light fixtures soon.
+PS: this wire stripper I bought a while back (similar to this $17 one) has been a great purchase, in case you’re planning to hang any light fixtures soon.
 That’s not an affiliate link or anything, it’s just a helpful tool that I took years too long to buy, and now that I have one I’m kind of a nerd for it.

 With my cord shortened and my wires ready, I could complete the installation per usual, by attaching the mounting bracket to the ceiling, connecting the matching wires together with wire caps, and then tightening on the ceiling cover with the two small screws that came with it.

 Here it is once the shade was installed – and after we’d painted and patched the ceiling too (notice how the holes and discoloration are gone from the photo above?).
 The light doesn’t have a diffuser, but we could have one cut from acrylic by a local glass company if it bothers us.
 I think we’re used to pendants without them (we had a basket pendant in our last kitchen without one) and we have soft white frosted bulb LEDs in the shade, which don’t feel too blinding (clear bulbs are typically brighter that the frosted types).